girder/girder/docs/development.rst

 ``preventDefault`` on the passed event if you wish for the normal saving logic not to be performed.

+* **After model save**

+You can also receive an event `after` a resource of a specific type is saved to the database.
+This is useful if your handler needs to know the ``_id`` field of the document.
+You cannot prevent any default actions with this hook.
+The format of the event name is, e.g. ``model.folder.save.after``.

 * **Before model deletion**

 Triggered each time a model is about to be deleted.
 You can bind to this via